centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 - [x] re-usable by another team/journey than yours
 - [x] a solution to a new problem or an extension of an existing solution

-... chances are your idea would be a great contribution!
+...the chances are your idea would be a great contribution!

 The chart below will help you what to do: